-There are various strategies for managing water resources.
-Today, water managers' routine activities include water allocation among multiple and often competing uses, minimisation of risks, and adaptation to changing circumstances such as variability in water storage levels and water demand due to seasonal effects and/or population growth.
-In the Caribbean, a wide range of adaptation techniques have been applied over many decades, including capacity expansion (e.g. building new reservoirs, such as the man-made reservoir in Apes Hill, Barbados in Figure 6.1), changing operating rules for existing water supply systems, managing water demand (e.g. water restrictions imposed in Trinidad and Tobago in 2009 and 2010), and changing institutional practices.
+Water managers' routine activities include water allocation among multiple and often competing uses, minimization of risk and adaptation to changing circumstances such as variability in water storage levels and water demand due to seasonal effects and/ or population growth.
+A wide range of adaptation techniques have been applied over many decades, including: capacity expansion (e.g. building new reservoirs), changing operating rules for existing water supply systems, managing water demand and changing institutional practices.
 Within this context, historical climate and hydrological records provide the basis for the determination of reliable water yields and assessment of flood and drought risk.
-Underpinning these investigations the is assumption that the statistical properties (e.g. means and standard deviations) of the climatic and hydrological variables remain constant over time.
-This concept is known as the assumption of stationarity.
-However, the prospect of climate change means that the key climate and hydrological variables will vary, as will water Source: Tripadvisor 2014 demand.
-Milley et al. supported that "climate change undermines a basic assumption that historically has facilitated management of water supplies, demands, and risks" and that the assumption of stationarity is no longer valid (Milly et al. 2008).
+Underpinning these investigations is the assumption that the statistical properties (e.g. averages and standard deviation) of the climatic and hydrological variables remain constant over time.
+The prospect of climate change means that the key climate and hydrological variables will vary, as will water demand.
+Climate-induced effects may be nonlinear and carry the potential for surprises beyond those already incorporated in water supply system designs and existing water management strategies (Kabat and van Schaik, 2003).